-Term: 1 - 2

-Average Teaching Hours: 1 hour per week
+Teaching Staff: Ruth McGill Terms: 1-2 Average Teaching Hours: 1 hour per week

-Choral Singing aims to introduce students to a varied repertoire of choral music which is studied, explored and ultimately performed.
-Students will develop their ability to sing and blend with others.
+Singing aims to introduce students to a varied repertoire of choral music which is studied, explored, and ultimately performed.
+Students will develop their ability to sing.
 Sight singing will be practiced, as will the ability to sing in tune.

-Develop essential aural skills such as interval recognition, intonation and blend

-• Employ the voice as part of a choral ensemble

-Perform a short piece of choral music
+- Develop essential aural skills such as interval recognition, intonation, and blend - Employ the voice as part of a choral ensemble - Perform a short piece of choral music